Individual education: Basic principles

-The Four Rs: responsibility, respect, resourcefulness and responsiveness
+The Four Rs

 Responsibility

 A primary goal of individual education is to make children self-sufficient, giving them the mean to become a productive member of society; to become mature and self-reliant.
-Individual Education is against the infantilization of the child.
+Individual education is against the infantilization of the child.
 Instead, individual education maximizes the child's self-determination.

 Respect

 Individual education is designed to develop in children feeling of respect of the self and of others.
 Traditional school systems make children feel inferior and make many of them feel unsuccessful.
 A system based on rewards and punishment, praise and disapproval, is considered morally bankrupt in the individual education system.
 Some children are not born into environments conducive to academics.
 Some children have strengths not visible in the traditional system.

 Resourcefulness

 Every child has innate talents, and some strengths and weaknesses.
 Whatever resources the child has, individual education permits expression, whether academic or non-academic, long as they can read and do basic math.
 For others, a broader program will be necessary.
 The children will determine the program that best suits them.
 The curriculum will be there when they need it.
 The teacher will encourage learning of all types of academe, but will not force it.